 Am I Streeton inspired?
 Of course!

 With Theo as my printer (and my little bit more) I’m finally looking forward to getting back into regular art practice and as you’ll see from the video, leave my glam on in the process!
 Theo’s got the apron, gloves and clean up covered… actually, and most of the print.
-During the residency I managed to print 3 linocuts and a wood engraving that I had carved months ago.
-For me, printing and seeing these as complete works was huge.
+During the residency I managed to print 3 linocuts and this wood engraving.
+For me, that was huge.

 Watching QG&W artists while they run workshops has taught me so much and I’m fueled.
 Thought No 1 – but what to do first?
 Thought No 2 answers that – I can only do what I can physically and mentally manage in very short periods.